CivicActions/ssp-toolkit/appendices/system-continuity-plan.md

 ### 5.1 Basic Emergency Response Procedures

 The actions set forth as responses to disasters are basic procedures that will be followed immediately prior to or during an actual contingency event.
-These procedures are designed to protect life; minimize damage, injury or disruption; and contribute to timely restart and recovery of the GlobalNET System.
+These procedures are designed to protect life; minimize damage, injury or disruption; and contribute to timely restart and recovery of the Project System.

 #### 5.1.1 Procedures Inherited from the Cloud Service Provider (AWS) COOP